The programme aims to create globally successful products and world-firsts by taking great ideas to the market.

 The Participant Portal is your entry point for electronic administration of EU-funded research and innovation projects, and hosts the services for managing your proposals and projects throughout their lifecycle.
-All calls can be found in the EU’s Official Journal – the official source for all EU documents – as well as on the Participant Portal.

 The EU Framework Programme for Research and Innovation will be complemented by further measures to complete and further develop the European Research Area.
 These measures will aim at breaking down barriers to create a genuine single market for knowledge, research and innovation.

 This short animated clip published by the European IPR Helpdesk sheds light on the importance of smart IP management in Horizon 2020 giving an impression of how the services of the European IPR Helpdesk can support researchers and SMEs involved in Horizon 2020 projects.